ISMS Development Security Policy

 • No clear text storage of authentication tokens or passwords

-• User accounts can be disabled
+• User accounts can be disabled / removed

 • Prefer authentication based on PKI procedures over plain password authentication

-• Consider to use multi-factor authentication
+• Use to use multi-factor authentication

 Authorization